 How to Prove Negligence in a Personal Injury Claim

 To successfully resolve your personal injury claim, you must prove that the defendant caused your injury.
-As such, you, the plaintiff, must prove the following four elements of negligence to maximize the chances of your case:
+As such, you, the plaintiff, must prove the following four elements of negligence to recover in your case:

-- Duty of care: The defendant was obligated by law to treat you with care and protect you from harm.
+- Duty of care: The defendant had a legal obligation to treat you with care and in some cases protect you from harm.

 - Breach of duty: The defendant breached their duty by acting or failing to act a certain way.

-- Causation: The defendant’s breach of their duty by acting or failing to act a certain way caused your injury, whether it was bodily harm or harm to your property.
+- Causation: The defendant’s breach of their duty by acting or failing to act caused your injury, whether it was bodily harm or harm to your property.

-- Damages: This element involves compensating the victim for their injuries.
-The victim must prove that they suffered bodily harm or harm to their property to receive compensation, known as “damages,” from the responsible party.
-Damages can cover lost wages, medical bills, pain and suffering, loss of consortium, property damage, and more.
+- Damages: You must prove that you suffered bodily harm or harm to your property to receive compensation, known as “damages,” from the responsible party.
+Damages can include lost wages, medical bills, pain and suffering, loss of consortium, property damage, and more.